davetron5000/faas-is-a-what-now/markdown/only_functions.md

 !STOPBG{output=true} node js/server.js

 Notice that we didn't change *any* of the existing code.
+If you have a better example of the oft-confused [open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle), I'd like to see it.

 Also notice that our data science team got what it needed without having to know about the underlying database schema.
 Traditionally, business intelligence teams would pull from a backup or read replica, which couples them to that schema, making it harder to change (or worse, affecting production workloads).
 That's not possible here—by design.
 All we have to do is make sure the schema of the *messages* stays the same (which we'll talk about more in a few chapters).

 Now, take these concepts and think about a more realistic large system, evolved over years.
 It's impossible for one person to understand such systems—they are too large.
 If said system is built using decoupled message-based interactions, it should be